 Upon completion of your assessment, you’ll receive a feedback report which will be sent to your email address.
 Make sure to check your junk/spam folder too as sometimes it can land there by mistake!

-Your candidate feedback report that gives you informative insights and feedback based on your performance in the assessment.
 At this stage, your employer will also receive your result.
 You can find out more about how they use this here: How will my results be used in the recruitment process?

 If you are wondering about the next steps of your application after you’ve completed your assessment, we recommend contacting the company you applied to directly and they will be able to provide you with further information.